gogozil/JKanbuneditor/README.md

 # JKanbuneditor
-This program is intended as a Classical
+This program is intended as an editor to help annotation of Classical Chinese texts.

 Unihan-kJapaneseOnKun_Kanbun_Mod.txt, is a file generated based on https://masao.jpn.org/etc/unihan-onkun.html.
 Original license follows the Unicode License.
 Annotation added by myself to the file.